Photo credit: Benjamin Herndon, Courtesy of Santa Barbara Adventure Company

 The Channel Islands National Park is known as “The Galapagos Islands of the North” for its unique flora and fauna, which is found nowhere else on the planet.
 An excursion to this remote, volcanic chain of islands is an unforgettable experience and should be at the top of everyone’s to-do list when visiting Santa Barbara.
 Hop on a boat at Island Packers Cruises, or book a guided tour to explore a piece of “Old California,” as it looked 200 years ago.
-For those seeking a guide, you can’t go wrong booking through Channel Islands Outfitters, or Santa Barbara Adventure Company.
+For those seeking a guide, you can’t go wrong booking through Channel Islands Expeditions, the only company that leaves directly from the Santa Barbara Harbor, or Santa Barbara Adventure Company.

 Spring through fall, it is possible to island-hop.
 Here’s inspiration for each of the islands waiting to be discovered.